The next JN meeting will be on September 6.

 If no resolution can be achieved, the aggressor may attack.

 Wars are fought in the JN using dice rolls.
 Each nation rolls a dice.
-Highest roll wins (plus bonuses granted by TP).
+Highest roll wins (plus bonuses granted by TP and MR).
 Best out of five wins the war.
 All nations get one die to roll, but military points give nations an extra die to roll for each MP they have.
 For example, if Germany has 2 military points and goes to war with Poland who has none.
 Germany would get to roll 3 dice and add up the total versus Poland's one die.
 The winner of a war gets their demand met AND can demand reparations from the losing nation up to 50% of that nation's wealth.

 Everyone needs friends.
 Having an ally or two in the JN will make it easier to pass resolutions, defend yourselves, help others, or wage war.
 You should actively seek out alliance agreements with other nations.
 The real benefit of an Alliance is during war.
 If a nation declares war on you, and you have allies, all of your military points are put together to fight the war.
 You are much more difficult to defeat.
 It is also good to have the votes of your allies when trying to pass a resolution.